Harikesa Swami: COM System

 As the publishing expanded, in the early 80s the BBT programmer, Prsni, suggested the creation of an internal conferencing system and a PDP-11 minicomputer system was purchased and a limited internal conferencing system, based on the popular KOM (BBS) system was installed.
 Soon it became apparent that the capacity to discuss the publishing affairs in conference format greatly increased the capacity of the BBT.
 Considering that Harikesa Swami was now travelling almost non-stop throughout an expanding area and engaging in publishing in dozens of languages, the system was enhanced to allow users to dial into the network from anywhere in the world.
 This system, renamed COM, connected all parts of ISKCON and the BBT in real-time, and was soon carrying hundreds of communications a day long before the creation of the www or the on-line usage of the internet.
 Harikesa Swami was instrumental in facilitating and organising this development from the first day.
 Later, as the system became larger with many thousands of users, programmers were brought in to create a user interface to allow desktop organisation of the texts in the conferences and personal mail.

 Resignation from ISKCON

 Harikesa collapsed due to stress and overwork in the summer 1998, after having accepted even more responsibilities in addition to those he already had.
+He also had a sexual affair with a woman named Monica.
 After that he decided to resign from all ISKCON duties, and of being a spiritual leader and guru in ISKCON, and instead to retire to a more personal sphere.
 His resignation was accepted by ISKCON's Governing Body Commission meetings in 1999.